Zach3071/Emotional-Granularity-Mobile-App/README.md

-# Team 90 Emotional Granularity Game App
+# Emotional Granularity Game App

+## Authors
+- Yifei Wang - Project Owner
+- Zach Klimas - Developer
+- James Fox - Scrum Master
+- Joshua Blue - Developer

 The project is to make a game based on a singular emotion, in order to aid in improving the emotional granularity in an autistic child.
 The game is to be embedded inside of a larger app positioned toward helping parents improve their autistic child's emotional regulation.